-PLST 233-Internship I -Paralegal (5 Credits)
+PLST 233-Internship I - Paralegal (5 Credits)

-Prerequisite: MO 106 with a minimum grade of C and CU 105 with a minimum grade of C or equivalent and PLST 150 with a minimum grade of C and PLST 151 with a minimum grade of C and PLST 152 with a minimum grade of C and PLST 153 with a minimum grade of C and PLST 153 with a minimum grade of C and PLST 154 with a minimum grade of C or equivalent and Permission by faculty internship supervisor Course Fee: \$8.60
+Prerequisite: MO 106 with a minimum grade of C and CU 105 with a minimum grade of C or equivalent and PLST 150 with a minimum grade of C and PLST 151 with a minimum grade of C and PLST 152 with a minimum grade of C and PLST 153 with a minimum grade of C and PLST 154 with a minimum grade of C and PLST 156 with a minimum grade of C and PLST 156 with a minimum grade of C or equivalent and Permission by faculty internship supervisor Course Fee: \$8.60

 Description: (Formerly ADLJ 233) The Internship I course provides paralegal majors with the opportunity to apply their classroom learning to worksite responsibilities.
 The internship offers paralegal students practical work experience under the supervision of an attorney and often a skilled paralegal in day-to-day legal work.
 Weekly seminar discussions focus on professionalism.
 PLST 233 is a required course for all paralegal students.
-Hours: 1 Lecture.

-PLST 234-Internship II -Paralegal (5 Credits)
+PLST 234-Internship II - Paralegal (5 Credits)